 Industry averages can give you a general sense of where you fall, but the most applicable numbers are the ones you generate – after all, your metrics are as specific as they get, and they’re your best way to see how you’re doing over time.
 They’re segmented according to your industry, your audience, your content and your frequency.
 What numbers matter most to you?
 How many e-mails were sent?
 Open rate?
 Click rate?
 Think long and hard about what metric really matters – then focus on it like crazy to improve results!

--> Read Comparing Campaigns & Making the Most of Your Response Numbers
+-> Read Comparing Email Campaigns & Making the Most of Your Email Response Numbers

 Promptly remove unsubscribers and respond to comments.

 You are responsible for promptly handling any unsubscribe requests as well as changes to your subscribers’ email address and email preferences.
-Of course WebbMail makes this easy by including links for all of these at the bottom of every campaign.
-However, some of your recipients may reply to an email with a request to be removed from your list or ask you to update their email address.
+Some of your recipients may reply to an email with a request to be removed from your list or ask you to update their email address.
 As a responsible email marketer, you need to respond promptly and always be sure to send your emails from a valid email address so you receive those requests.